“The best colour in the world is the one that looks good on you”

-Well don’t – chances are that you’re simply wearing the wrong colours!
-The wrong colours can make you look tired and unwell.
-Whereas the wearing the right colours will make you look radiant.
+Well, don’t – chances are that you’re simply wearing the wrong colours!
+And that’s where a colour analysis can help.
+The right colours can make you look more radiant.
 Wearing the right colours will also have what I call a 3-D effect (you won’t find that in any styling manuals).
 What I mean is that the right colours make your features stand out but the wrong colours will have a flattening (or 2-D effect).

 Will I have to buy a new wardrobe?

 The primary question my clients have before a colour analysis is ‘will I have to buy a new wardrobe?’
 No. This simply isn’t the case and there are two reasons for that: